Polytropic equation of state and primordial quantum fluctuations: Abstract

 \section{Abstract}

 We study the primordial Universe in a cosmological model where inflation is driven by a fluid with a polytropic equation of state $p = \alpha\rho + k\rho^{1 + 1/n}$.
 We calculate the dynamics of the scalar factor and build a Universe with constant density at the origin.
 We also find the equivalent scalar field that could create such equation of state and calculate the corresponding slow-roll parameters.
-Both primordial tensor and scalar perturbations are found and the power spectrum and spectral index are calculated.
+We calculate the scalar perturbations, the scalar power spectrum and the spectral index.

 PACS number(s): 98.80.-k, 98.80.Cq, 04.30.-w